statamic/docs/content/collections/extending-docs/stacks.md

 ---
 title: Stacks
-id: c21a18cc-b9a9-4b1a-b1f7-97473f7d82f1
 intro: |
   A Stack is a way to add a layer of UX to the Control Panel.
+stage: 1
+id: c21a18cc-b9a9-4b1a-b1f7-97473f7d82f1
 ---
 ## Stacks
 For example, when editing a related entry while you're already editing another entry would open a second publish form over the top.
 Once you're done, the layer would close and return you to your original task, without you losing any progress, or needing to navigate away.